 13. Are SPACs going to take over this space?

 Not entirely: Companies going public through traditional IPOs raised almost $100 billion on U.S. exchanges in 2020.
-That included Snowflake Inc.’s $3.86 billion listing, as well as offerings by Airbnb and DoorDash.
-This year’s IPOs already include $2 billion-plus listings by both Shoals Technologies Group and Playtika Holding Corp.
+That included Snowflake Inc.’s $3.86 billion listing, as well as offerings by Airbnb Inc. and DoorDash Inc. This year’s IPOs already include $2 billion-plus listings by both Shoals Technologies Group Inc. and Playtika Holding Corp.